Dolciaria Balconi

 Balconi Dolciaria is a large Italian company specialized in the production of cakes made with sponge cake.
-Founded in 1953 as a simple artisanal pastry shop, created by pastry chef Michele Balconi, Balconi has a factory which covers an area of 20,000 square meters, employs 12,000 people and over 5,000,000 products are produced daily.
+Founded in 1953 as a simple artisanal pastry shop, created by pastry chef Michele Balconi, Balconi has a factory which covers an area of 20,000 square metres, employs 12,000 people and over 5,000,000 products are produced daily.

 In June 2015, Valeo Foods purchased the company, 80% of which was owned by Clessidra, an Italian private equity house, and the remaining 20% from the Balconi family.